 Test a student’s knowledge

-We couldn’t complete this section without highlighting how quizzes can be used to test student knowledge.
+We use quizzes to test student knowledge, which we couldn’t complete this section without highlighting.
 It may seem obvious, but it’s worth repeating.

 There are a few different ways you can use these assessment quizzes.
 You can assess a student’s current knowledge of a subject before they enroll in a class, or assess how well they’re retaining information after the semester has started.
 A professor at the California Institute of Arts & Technology used the former strategy with a Linux+ practice quiz.